AirVantage/node-tech-mail/README.md

 # node-tech-mail
+Technical module used to wrap SendGrid APIs to send mails.

-uses an SMPT transporter, and require templates to format messages.
+A directory of templates used to format messages is required.